ctphoenix/Python-Course-Material/chapter9.md

 *** =instructions

-- Let's determine all the genres in the genre column.
+- Determine all the genres in the genre column.
-- Next, let's include each listed genre as a new column, each of which will be a 1 if the movie falls under a particular genre, and 0 otherwise.
+- Next, include each listed genre as a new column in the dataframe.
+Each element of these genre columns should be 1 if the movie falls under that particular genre, and 0 otherwise.
-- Let's look at the dataset again, focusing on our new genres.
+- Call `df[genres].head()` to view your results.

 *** =hint